Tel Aviv Marathon: History

 The marathon is one of Tel Aviv's core annual international events.
 The Tel Aviv Marathon is a multi-course event allowing both professional and hobbyist runners to take part.
 The event includes an Inline Skating Half Marathon, and a 30 km Handcycle race for people with special needs.
 Marathon runners run along the seashore and main streets of Tel Aviv, an official UNESCO World Heritage Site.

 Some 35,000 runners were expected to take part in the 2013 marathon, with a range of different courses on offer.
 Due to unexpectedly high temperatures, the marathon did not take place as originally scheduled on March 15, 2013.
 Other races scheduled as part of the event, including the half marathon, 10 km races, 4.2 km race, and children's race did take place, but started earlier in the day than originally scheduled.
 Despite the precautions, one runner died, and twelve others were seriously injured.

 For the 2020 edition of the marathon, although foreigners were initially banned from competing due to concerns regarding the coronavirus pandemic, the Ministry of Health partially lifted the ban days before the competition and allowed "diplomats, foreign residents, and international residents" that were already in Israel to participate in the marathon.

 In 2021, the marathon did not take place due to the coronavirus pandemic.
 Instead, a virtual event was held, using a dedicated app which remained available for a week and a half to allow runners to choose a time and location of their choice and receive information on their distance and running time in the app.

 Course records

 The men's course record is 2:10:11, set in the 2023 edition by Dominic Kipngeno Mibei of Kenya.

-The Israeli men's course record is 2:27:25, set in the 2017 edition by Marhu Teferi.
+The Israeli men's course record is 2:21:19, set in the 2025 edition by Tesama Moogas.

 The women's course record is 2:35:51, set in the 2017 edition by Margaret Njuguna of Kenya.

-The Israeli women's course record is 2:51:23, set in the 2019 edition by Irene-Orr Konovalov.
+The Israeli women's course record is 2:51:23, set in the 2020 edition by Irene-Orr Konovalov.